 In July 2016, Town Council hired an architectural firm to provide a design and an estimated construction budget for the expansion of town facilities.
 The design includes expanding the Town Hall building to add offices, additional document vaults and a larger Council room.
 It also includes renovation of the existing police building and expansion into the current attached building used by the fire department.
 Additionally, a new fire station is to be constructed on land adjacent to the Town Hall complex, and the traffic and parking layout will be re-designed to add 48 more parking spaces to accommodate visitors and staff.

 In February 2017, Council hired the same firm to prepare plans and specifications for construction.
-It is expected that construction bids will be received on the project in September 2017.
-After bids are received and actual construction costs are known, Town Council will hold a public hearing giving notice of intent to finance the project.
-The anticipated total budget is $5 million.
+Construction bids will be received October 19, 2017.
+At its October meeting, the Town Council will vote on financing the project.
+The anticipated construction budget is $5 million.

 Town Council expects these improvements to serve the Town’s needs adequately for another 25+ years.
-Construction should begin in October or November 2017 and take at least a year or longer to complete.
+Construction should begin in January 2018 and take at least a year to complete.